-Although, 2020 was a very difficult year for all businesses that affected by the global pandemic of Covid-19, but Booyoung Khmer Bank still continue to strengthen its business.
-The annual net profit of Booyoung Khmer Bank increased by 26.13% compared to the previous year from USD2,910,124.00 in 2019 to USD3,939,232.00 in 2020, making the assets increased from USD96,727,475.00 in 2019 to USD 133,728,121.00 in 2020.
+Although, 2021 was a difficult year for all businesses that affected by the global pandemic of Covid-19, but Booyoung Khmer Bank still continue to strengthen its business.
+The annual net profit of Booyoung Khmer Bank increased by 35.07% compared to the previous year from USD 3,939,232 in 2020 to USD 5,320,660 in 2021, making the assets increased 8.78% from USD 133,728,121 in 2020 to USD 145,474,245 in 2021.
 In according to the growth of assets every year, Booyoung Khmer Bank will continue to developing the products and services through the provision of excellent financial services.
 Booyoung Khmer Bank will continue to contribute to the growth of the Cambodia economy and become a trusted provider of financial services to all customers.